AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 ### [!DNL Spark] (Scala kernel) notebook data limits: {#scala-data-limits}

-**XDM ExperienceEvent schema:** On Interactive mode you should be able to read a maximum of 5 million rows (~13.42GB data on disk) of XDM data in around 18 minutes.
-Interactive mode only supports up-to 5 million rows.
-If you wish to read larger datasets, it's suggested you switch to Batch mode.
-On Batch mode you should be able to read a maximum of 500 million rows (~1.31TB data on disk) of XDM data in around 14 hours.
+**XDM ExperienceEvent schema:** On interactive mode you should be able to read a maximum of 5 million rows (~13.42GB data on disk) of XDM data in around 18 minutes.
+Interactive mode only supports up to 5 million rows.
+If you wish to read larger datasets, it's suggested you switch to batch mode.
+On batch mode you should be able to read a maximum of 500 million rows (~1.31TB data on disk) of XDM data in around 14 hours.

 | Number of rows | 1K     | 10K    | 100K  | 1M    | 2M    | 3M    | 5M      | 10M     | 50M      | 100M   | 500M   |
 |---------------|--------|--------|-------|-------|-------|-------|---------|---------|----------|--------|--------|